+Although peanuts are an energy dense food, research consistently shows that eating peanuts and weight gain or a higher BMI are not associated.
+In fact, the opposite is true.
 Who would have thought that one of America’s favorite comfort foods could help manage weight?
 In the right portions, peanuts, peanut butter, and peanut oil can all be successfully included in weight loss diets.
 Stop wondering if peanuts and weight gain are related.
 You can now enjoy your peanut snack guilt free.

-Peanut Butter For Weight Loss
+Peanuts For Weight Loss

 Considerable evidence shows that incorporating peanuts and peanut butter into the diet does not lead to weight gain or higher body weight and may even be associated with weight loss.
 With a balanced diet and exercise, peanut butter can be incorporated in a variety of ways to aid in weight loss.